Vitols999/QMS-WIKI/DocFaqHandling.md

     * click the track,
     * click the range selection icon,
-    * select the range of the track(points) that should be removed,
+    * select the range of the track(points) that should be removed.

-    By that the selected trackpoints are hidden and do not add to the statistics.
+    By that, the selected trackpoints are hidden and do not add to the statistics.
 If you want to remove them permanently:

     * go to the track edit window of the track,
     * click the `Filter` tab,